-HansaWorld Enterprise is divided into several different areas, or modules.
+Enterprise by HansaWorld is divided into several different areas, or modules.
 Each module corresponds to a different department in a normal company.
 Each one contains the tools that the equivalent company department requires to carry out its daily tasks.
 For example, the Sales Ledger module contains the tools to raise Invoices, receive money and manage debt-chasing campaigns.

-To change to a different module, click the [Module] button in the Master Control panel, or use the Ctrl-0 (zero) (Windows and Linux) or $\mathfrak{B}$ -0 (Mac OS X) keyboard shortcuts.
+To change to a different module, click the [Module] button in the Master Control panel, or use the Ctrl-0 (zero) (Windows and Linux) or \$\mathbb{H}\$-0 (Mac OS X) keyboard shortcuts.
 The following list window appears-

 Choose a module by double-clicking.
-If you prefer to use the keyboard, type the first letter of the module you want and then press the Enter key.
-As there are several modules beginning with S, you can choose the one you want using the arrow keys, or you can type the letter S the appropriate number of times.
-For example, to select the Stock module, type the letter S three times.
+If you prefer to use the keyboard, type the first few characters of the name of the module you want and then press the Enter or Return key twice.
+You can also use the arrow keys on your keyboard to help with navigation.